josmar-crwdstffng/angular/aio/content/tutorial/toh-pt4.md

 To make sure that the `HeroService` can provide this service, register it with the *injector*.
 The *injector* is the object that chooses and injects the provider where the application requires it.

-By default, `ng generate service` registers a provider with the *root injector* for your service by including provider metadata, that's `providedIn: 'root'` in the `@Injectable()` decorator.
+By default, `ng generate service` registers a provider with the *root injector* for your service by including provider metadata, that is `providedIn: 'root'` in the `@Injectable()` decorator.

 <code-example format="typescript" language="typescript">